SmartArduino/DOITdoc/source/Robotics/01_AccessoryForTank.rst

  How to order

  Now, we have the following two types of caterpillar: metal and plastic one.
-As for the assembling, they are no difference.
+As for the assembling, they are no difference, just excluding the materials: one is plastic, and another is metal.
 But metal caterpillar looks very cool.
 If you want to order, please move to this links:

  * `Plastic caterpillar <http://vvdoit.com/original-doit-2pcspair-plastic-caterpillar-chain-track-pedrail-thread-tracker-wheel-for-tank-chassis-diy-rc-toy-remote-control-p779205.html>`_
  * `Metal caterpillar <http://vvdoit.com/original-doit-caterpillar-chain-track-wheel-for-robot-model-crawler-obstacle-surmounting-with-high-torque-motors-and-hall-sensor-p834293.html>`_

+Caterpillar TC-03
+^^^^^^^^^^^